 What do I do if I see or hear of a threat after school hours?

-All Seattle Public Schools staff and members of the community are encouraged to report anything and everything they see or hear or are made aware of if it may impact any school or school program.
+All SPS staff and members of the community are encouraged to report anything and everything they see or hear or are made aware of if it may impact any school or school program.

 If you see or hear something, say something.

 The reporting can be made via 911 or by contacting the SPS Security Department at 206-252-0707.

 SPS Security and, if required, SPD will determine course of action and next steps in order to maintain a safe and secure school environment.